Family Tree Details

 Conflicts between Archbishop Anselm and William Rufus resulted in the Archbishop leaving England and heading for Rome.
 William confiscated Anselm's land.

-Henry I had no quarrels with the exiled archbishop and invited Anselm to return from exile and take back his position at Canterbury.
+Henry I had no quarrels with Anselm, the exiled archbishop, and invited him to return from exile and take back his position at Canterbury.

 Disagreements began to arise between Henry I and Archbishop Anselm over the appointment of bishops and abbots into important Church positions.
 Anselm believed that it was a matter for the Church to decide and should not be controlled by the King.
 No concession could be agreed upon and once again Anselm went into exile as the King confiscated the lands that the archbishop owned.